simonmichael/hledger_site/src/why.md

 [double-entry bookkeeping](accounting.md).
 Scales from personal use to business accounting.

-**Actively maintained** - New releases quarterly since 2008, extensive documentation, active chat community.
+**Actively maintained** - New releases quarterly since 2008, extensive documentation, active community.
 [We'll pay you $50](REGRESSIONS.md) if you find or fix a regression bug.

 ## How is it different from traditional accounting software ?